-The other day, when talking to a new small business owner client of mine, I asked her what method she used to prospect.
-She reported that she’d tapped out her network so had been mostly been sending out cold emails to people she didn’t know and she also did a lot of cold calling.
+I recently talked with a consultant I’ve started coaching and asked her what method she used to prospect.
+She said she’d mostly been sending out cold emails to people she didn’t know and she also did a lot of cold calling.

 As soon as I heard that, I stopped her in her tracks.

 If you’re still doing this, I’ll ask you to stop right now, too!

 It puts people off because they already know you’re trying to “sell” them.

 Think about it.
 How do you feel when you know someone is trying to sell you?

 As a consultant, coach or other expert who has exited corporate and is now a small business owner, you likely already have a pretty good built-in network.
 These are the people who are your warm-to-hot leads.
 Some will become clients.
 Some will refer you to others.
 Either way, the amount of business you can get from simply letting others know what you do can be quite amazing!